JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 I know core Java really well, and a lot of the concepts, key words, and method names have analogues in Excel.
 I know that learning arrays, how to write complex functions, and how to automate tasks with VBA will come relatively easy given my programming background, which is why this project appealed to me; it focuses more on the visual/graphic design/UX side of Excel, which has no equivalent in Java.
 Merging cells, customizing their borders, aligning cell text, and giving columns/rows specific widths/heights are all skills that this project helped me learned well.

-- Another aim of this project was to create a digital staffing tool for SAN3's Shipdock leadership to use in conjunction with the physical whiteboard. ***This workbook is not meant to replace, but rather to supplement the physical board.***
+- Another aim of this project was to create a digital staffing tool for SAN3's Shipdock leadership to use in conjunction with, ***or as a replacement for,*** the physical whiteboard.

 Initially, this project consisted of only 1 worksheet: MainBoard, the digital counterpart of the physical whiteboard-on-wheels.